 2.2 Experimental Housing

 The chicks in each replicate were housed in pens measuring 1 square meter within an open-sided deep litter system.
 The house temperature was systematically controlled during the fattening period, starting at 33°C on the first day and gradually reduced by 2°C per week.
 Continuous lighting was maintained throughout the experimental period.
-Each cage was equipped with feeding troughs, and water was provided ad libitum through a self-feed pump.
+Each –pen was equipped with feeding troughs, and water was provided ad libitum through a self-feed pump.

 2.3 Experimental Birds